Orlando City vs. FC Cincinnati: Final Score 5-1 as Nani, Tesho Akindele Lead Lions’ Romp

 O’Connor rotated 10 of the 11 spots from Wednesday’s game, leaving only Lamine Sané in the starting XI from the midweek match in Seattle.

 The game was mostly a plodding affair before Cincinnati opened the scoring in the 24th minute.
-Up to that point, neither team seemed particularly adept at getting into the opposing team’s penalty area, passing the ball around the perimeter and either turning it over or sending in a hopeful cross.
+Up to that point, neither team seemed particularly adept at getting into the opposing team’s penalty area, instead passing the ball around the perimeter and either turning it over or sending in a hopeful cross.

 The only real chance of the game had come from a shot by Emmanuel Ledesma in the 21st minute that rattled off the crossbar.